wwagner4/gaia/README.md

   93 - lum_percentile_upper
 ```

+## Fileinfos.
+There are 61234 Files on.
+Every file contains about 10000 lines.

 ### Usage

 This is a normal sbt project, you can compile code with `sbt compile` and run it